Security-Onion-Solutions/securityonion-docs/opnsense.rst

 Integrating OPNsense Suricata into Security Onion
 -------------------------------------------------

-You can integrate your OPNsense firewall with your Security Onion grid system to utilize it as a makeshift sensor, allowing management of Suricata rules through :ref:`detections`.
+You can integrate your OPNsense firewall with your Security Onion grid system to utilize it as a makeshift sensor, allowing management of Suricata :ref:`nids` rules through :ref:`detections`.
 This is particularly useful for organizations that find it challenging to install network taps on their egress connections.

 .. note::